 Military enthusiasts will love the Royal Signals Museum at Blandford Camp.
 Here you can see some of the finest examples of military communication equipment, alongside a soldier’s detailed perspective of their experience at war.
 Interactive displays provide plenty of opportunity for visitors to get ‘hands on’.

-Every year the world’s largest heritage festival, the Great Dorset Steam Fair takes place in Blandford.
+The Great Dorset Steam Fair takes place just outside Blandford.
 This fantastic family event is a must visit if you’re in the area.
 Over the course of five days, there are hundreds of exhibits, stands and display

 There are some excellent countryside walks that can be accessed from Blandford, if you’re hoping to explore the region by foot.
 A walk along the beautiful River Stour is great in the summer months and the North Dorset Trailway is a popular route, which follows a disused railway line from Sturminster Newton to Spetsbury, nearly 14 miles in total.